pgsleepy/ultimatexr.io-1/content/docs/guides/how-to-contribute.md

 - Follow [@ultimate_xr](https://twitter.com/ultimate_xr) on Twitter/X.
 - Follow VRMADA on [LinkedIn](https://www.linkedin.com/company/vrmada/).

+### Star UltimateXR on GitHub

+One simple yet impactful way to support UltimateXR is by [starring the project on GitHub](https://github.com/VRMADA/ultimatexr-unity/).
+Starring a repository is a way to show appreciation for the project and signal its value to other developers.
+It helps increase the project's visibility, making it more likely to be discovered by others in the community.

 ### Code Contributions

 Found a bug?
 Have a brilliant idea for a new feature?
 We welcome all code contributions!
 Fork our repository, make your changes, and submit a pull request.
 Our team will review it promptly.